 Desperados 3 is now on Mac and Linux, and its first DLC is out

-Here’s a fun computing fact for you: the Linux term root is derived from the cowboy term rootin’ tootin’, because the console cowboys who clip-clopped on their mechanical keyboards like a bucking bronco and listened to Fields Of The Nephilim would cry “Yeehaw!” and wave their leather Stetsons when they got system admin rights.
+Here’s a fun computing fact for you: the Linux term root is derived from the cowboy term rootin’ tootin’, because the console cowboys who clip-clopped on their mechanical keyboards like a bucking bronco and listened to Fields Of The Nephilim would cry “Yeehaw!” and wave their leather Stetsons when they got system admin rights – a real rootin’ tootin’ time.
 How fitting, then, that wonderful Wild West squad tactics game Desperados 3 today launched a Linux version.
 A Mac version arrived too, so even those city slickers might be tempted by the cowboy lifestyle.

 The first paid DLC mission is out now too, plus a challenge mission that’s free for all players.